 EMRIP was established in 2007 by the Human Rights Council.
 It acts as a subsidiary body to the Council, providing thematic advice, research and recommendations on indigenous peoples' rights.
-EMRIP consists of five independent experts, appointed by the Council and is currently working on a study on the rights of indigenous peoples to participate in decision-making, expected to be completed in 2011.
-The UN Voluntary Fund for Indigenous Populations provides financial assistance to enable indigenous people to attend meetings of EMRIP, as well as the UNPFII.
+EMRIP consists of five independent experts, appointed by the Council and is currently working on a study on the rights of indigenous peoples to participate in decision-making, expected to be completed in 2011.34 The UN Voluntary Fund for Indigenous Populations provides financial assistance to enable indigenous people to attend meetings of EMRIP, as well as the UNPFII.35

-State of implementation at the national and regional levels
+State of Implementation at the National and Regional Level